Format-D/webpack-generic-patch-plugin/README.md

 # Generic patch plugin

 This plugin allows you to overwrite modules and assets from a source folder with files from a patch folder in a generic way.
+It may be useful for patching third party code or even to build white-label apps which are based on a common core but add/change behavior through their custom patches.

 ## Usage